jameschapman19/cca_zoo/docs/joss/paper.md

 # Statement of need

-Much of the methods research in CCA and PLS methods has been coded in R. Despite this, the python ecosystem for multiview learning now provides a few options. scikit-learn contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. pyrcca contains implementations of ridge regularised and kernelized two-view CCA.
+The python ecosystem for multiview learning now provides a few options. scikit-learn contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. pyrcca contains implementations of ridge regularised and kernelized two-view CCA.
 The embed module of mvlearn is perhaps the closest relative of our package, containing implementations of ridge regularised and kernelized multi-view CCA.
 They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application or development.

 cca-zoo extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.